 On this date in 1941,* Stalin’s own brother-in-law was shot in the gulags.

-In 1906, a whole lifetime before, the Georgian Alexander Svanidze introduced young Joseph Dzhugashvili to his Svanidze’s sister, Kato.
-They wed that year, and Kato soon bore her husband’s firstborn, Yakov.
+In 1906, a whole lifetime before, the Georgian Alexander Svanidze introduced young Joseph Dzhugashvili to his, Svanidze’s, sister, Kato.
+She and Dzhugashvili wed that year, and Kato soon bore her husband’s firstborn, Yakov.